callaginn/sse-reloader/README.md

 - Multi-directory monitoring
 - Provides detailed change insights (a little nosy, in a good way)

+### 4. Git-Based Trigger 🔀

+The repo whisperer.
+It watches your HEAD like a hawk and shouts “Update!” whenever you commit, pull, merge, or checkout.
+No polling, no extra files, just pure version-control magic.
+Great for pipelines and anyone who lives in `git status`.

+- Fires only on real code changes (no false drama)
+- Plays nice with normal git workflows
+- No temp watcher files cluttering your zen
+- Deployment-friendly (CI gives it a high-five)
+- Surprisingly low-maintenance for something this nosy

 ## Setup

 1. Install DDEV (https://ddev.readthedocs.io)